-Make sure the drive is clean of any other material and is properly formatted for editing on the school's equipment.
+Make sure the drive is clean of any other material and is properly formatted for MAC.
+A PC format will not work with editing on the school's equipment.
+For those who purchase a new drive, will format in class.
+Register for Equipment Checkout.